Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 In the shortened dataset, 35% of tech salaries fall between $60k and $80k, 26% between $80k and $100k etc. Throwing a weighed dice with this [random distribution](https://en.wikipedia.org/wiki/Probability_distribution), you're far more likely to get 60k-80k than 120k-140k.
 It's a great way to gauge situations.

 It's where statistics like "More people die from vending machines than shark attacks" come from.
 Which are you afraid of, vending machines or sharks?
-Stats say your answer should be [heart disease](https://www.cdc.gov/nchs/fastats/deaths.htm). ;)
+Stats say your answer should be [heart disease](https://www.cdc.gov/nchs/fastats/deaths.htm). :wink:

 We'll start our histogram with some changes in `App.js`, make a `Histogram` component using the [full-feature approach](https://swizec1.teachable.com/courses/react-for-data-visualization/lectures/6887740#full-feature-integration), add an `Axis` using the [blackbox HOC approach](https://swizec1.teachable.com/courses/react-for-data-visualization/lectures/6887729#blackbox-hoc), and finally add some styling.